 What is IAS- UPSC Civil Services Exam?

 Union Public Service Commission (UPSC) conducts the Civil Services examination every year for recruitment to the Indian Administrative Services and 23 other allied services.
-However, IAS is the most preferred and coveted services amongst most applicants.
-Other allied service recruitment through UPSC civil services exam are the Indian Police Services (IPS) and Indian Forest Services (IFS) etc. The exam has two stages - Preliminary, Main.
+However, IAS is the most preferred and coveted services among most applicants.
+Other allied service recruitment through UPSC civil services exam is the Indian Police Services (IPS) and Indian Forest Services (IFS) etc. The exam has two stages - Preliminary, Main.
 Candidates who clear both these stages will have to appear for a personal interview.
 If they clear this last stage, they are allotted the services as per their merit ranks and offered training accordingly before being absorbed in the administrative services of the government.

 IAS Exam 2018 Highlights

 A total of 10,65,552 candidates applied while only 4,93,972 appeared in the exam and 10,468 qualified in UPSC prelims exam.